dutangc/CASdatasets/man-md/euhealthinsurance.md

 # European health insurance

+## Description

  The `euhealthinsurance` compiles data coming from a health group collective fund that covers different kind of health perils to the members.
 Available data are: gender, age at inception of coverage, role in the policy, number and agggregate amount.

 ```r
 data(euhealthinsurance)